-Summer 2013 Faculty
+Summer 2019 Faculty

-Elaine Handley is a professor of writing and literature at SUNY Empire State College.
-She is an award-winning poet and is completing a novel.
+Elaine Handley is a professor of Writing and Literature at SUNY Empire State College.
+She is an award winning poet and is completing a novel.
 Her most recent book of poetry, written in collaboration, is Tear of the Clouds, published in 2011 by RA Press.
-In 2011, she was the recipient of the SUNY Chancellor’s Award for Excellence in Teaching.
+In 2011 she was the recipient of the SUNY Chancellor’s Award for Excellence in Teaching.

-Richard Hoffman is author of the Half the House: a Memoir, and the poetry collections, Without Paradise, Gold Star Road, winner of the 2006 Barrow Street Press Poetry Prize and the 2008 Sheila Motton Award from the New England Poetry Club, and his latest, Emblem.
+Richard Hoffman is author, most recently, of the memoir Love & Fury, which was a finalist for the New England Book Award from the New England Independent Booksellers Association.
+He is also author of the celebrated Half the House: a Memoir, and the poetry collections, Without Paradise, Gold Star Road, winner of the 2006 Barrow Street Press Poetry Prize and the 2008 Sheila Motton Award from the New England Club, and Emblem.
 A fiction writer as well, his Interference & Other Stories was published in 2009.
-His work has appeared in Agni, Ascent, Harvard Review, Hudson Review, Literary Review, Poetry, Witness and other magazines.
-He teaches at Emerson College and currently serves as chair of PEN New England.
+A past Chair of PEN New England, he is Senior Writer-in-Residence at Emerson College.

 Bob Miner worked for Newsweek and has written for the New York Times, Washington Post, Village Voice, and Esquire.
 He has published two novels—Exes and Mother’s Day—and is finishing up the third novel in this series, Father, Son and Holy Ghost, as well as writing nonfiction about Istanbul, Turkey.
 Since 1980 he has taught writing for the University at Albany and Empire State College, as well as for Skidmore College, Syracuse University, Siena College, and the College of St. Rose.